 Here’s how it looks…

-DO NOT trade the inverted hammer or upside-down star – the other types.
+Avoid trading the inverted hammer or upside-down star – the other types.

-Now, how to trade pin bars…
+Now, let’s discuss how to trade pin bars…

 How To Trade Pin Bars

-Let’s go through a quick example…
+Let’s go over a quick example…

-Step 1: Wait for a pin to form.
+Step 1: Identify a pin bar.

 Once a pin bar forms, the next step is to wait for price to confirm the pattern.

-For me, I move my stop to breakeven once price makes a new low or high.
-By that time, price has usually moved far enough to confirm the reversal.
+For me, I shift my stop to breakeven once the price makes a new low or high.
+By then, the price usually has moved far enough to confirm the reversal.

 Key Points To Remember:

-#2.
-Try to understand why a pin bar formed.
+Point #2: Understand why a pin bar formed.

 Strongest Reversal Chart Patterns

-Chart patterns are far rarer than candlestick patterns.
-That may sound like a negative, but it’s actually a good thing!
-Their rarity and longer construction time means they usually generate large, market-changing reversals, making them amazing signals to watch for.
+While that might sound like a disadvantage, it’s actually a plus!
+Their rarity, combined with a longer construction time, usually results in large, market-altering reversals, making them fantastic signals to watch for.

-Here’s pattern #1…
+Let’s begin with pattern #1…

 Double Bottom & Double Top (Best)

-These patterns form when price produces two bottoms or two tops.
-The bottoms/tops usually appear at support or resistance and form at relatively similar prices, indicating a double rejection of the S or R level.
+These bottoms/tops usually form at major support or resistance levels or big round numbers and reflects a double rejection of the Support or Resistance level.

 Trading The Double Top/Double Bottom Patterns